PureKrome/SimpleAzure.Storage.HybridQueues/README.md

 Queues are a common computer-science concept: **a system that stores an ordered, linear sequence of Items**.
 Usually the Items are `Messages` which is just fancy-pants container your data + other special metadata.

 Messages have a size limit, though.
-For example, [Azure Storage Queues have a size limit of 64KB](https://learn.microsoft.com/en-us/azure/storage/queues/storage-queues-introduction).
+For example, [Azure Storage Queues have a size limit of 64KB for Plain Text messages or 48KB for Base64 Encoded](https://learn.microsoft.com/en-us/azure/storage/queues/storage-queues-introduction).

 So if you try and place your content into a queue and the content is too big, then you will get an error.